Electrocution is the #1 killer of howler monkeys in Costa Rica.

 The goal of Wildlife Electrocution Prevention is to save lives, and prevent unnecessary pain and suffering, by stopping wildlife electrocutions before they happen.

 The ProblemDue to the popularity of tourism and continued development in Costa Rica, the natural habitat of it’s precious wildlife is being destroyed.
 Compounding this issue, new uninsulated power lines and transformers are being installed every day.
 When arboreal wildlife come in contact with the uninsulated equipment they are electrocuted, resulting in death, orphaned babies, and/or horrific injures.
 Electrocution is the number one killer of howlers in Costa Rica.
-Every year SIBU Sanctuary and Refuge for Wildlife, help monkeys and other wildlife that have been electrocuted due to uninsulated power lines and transformers.
-In addition to rescuing, rehabilitating and releasing these animals SIBU Sanctuary is also dedicated to preventing injuries and deaths caused by electrocution with through Wildlife Electrocution Prevention.
+Every year Sibu Wildlife Sanctuary helps monkeys and other wildlife that have been electrocuted due to uninsulated power lines and transformers.
+In addition to rehabilitating and releasing these animals Sibu Wildlife Sanctuary is also dedicated to preventing injuries and deaths caused by electrocution with through Wildlife Electrocution Prevention.

 The Short Term SolutionAs you know, changing the laws of a country is not something that happens over night.
 Meanwhile, there are things we can do now to try to mitigate the injuries and deaths by electrocution.

 Insulate transformers – Below you will find a map of transformers that are in need of insulation.
-These are transformers of particular concern because of their location, proximity to trees where howlers forage, or because of the number of howlers and other wildlife they have killed.
+These are transformers of particular https://www.caladrius.com/buy-viagra-cheap-generic-online/ concern because of their location, proximity to trees where howlers forage, or because of the number of howlers and other wildlife they have killed.
 Please look at the transformers below, and consider donating the funds to make the equipment safe.
-To learn more about the parts of the transformer that are deadly, please click here.

 Maps Icons Collection https://mapicons.mapsmarker.com